 - Increases muscle vascularity (result?
 Improved O2 transportation

 Also, when you train at altitude you are exposed to higher atmospheric pressure which lowers oxygen levels.
 This environment triggers an increase in the hormone Erythropoietin (EPO) which controls red blood cell production.
-A flood of EPO is released into our bodies that leads to an increase in the number of oxygen-carrying red blood cells.
-This means your body becomes more efficient by using oxygen as fuel so you can get fitter, faster.
+A flood of EPO is released into our bodies, leading to an increase in the number of oxygen-carrying red blood cells.
+This means your body becomes more efficient by using oxygen as fuel so you can get fitter, and faster.

 Suitable for all fitness levels, you will receive: